spotify/scio/site/src/main/paradox/extras/Sort-Merge-Bucket.md

 construction time will determine the least or greatest amount of parallelism based on sources.
-Alternately, `TargetParallelism.of(Integer value)` can be used to statically configure a custom value, or `{@link TargetParallelism#auto()}` can be used to let the runner decide how to split the SMB read at runtime based on the combined byte size of the inputs.
+Alternately, `TargetParallelism.of(Integer value)` can be used to statically configure a custom value, or `{@link TargetParallelism#auto()}` can be used to let the runner decide how to split the SMB read at runtime based on the combined byte size of the inputs--this is also the default behavior if `TargetPallelism` is left unspecified.

 If no value is specified, SMB read operations will use Auto parallelism.